nondejus/AwesomeUnityCommunity/README.md

 * [AnotherThreadECS](https://github.com/Unity-Technologies/AnotherThreadECS "") - A demo made with ECS.
 * [Laser Eye Surgery](https://github.com/dixonary/laser-eye-surgery "") - A game made with Unity in 48 hours for Global Game Jam, using the Tobii EyeX Eye Tracker.
 * [Unity Visual Effects Graph Practice](https://github.com/ya7gisa0/Unity-Visual-Effects-Graph-Practice "") - Project data of my artwork "Demographics of Israel: Data Sculpture".
+* [Unity Graphics Demo](https://github.com/Heep042/Unity-Graphics-Demo "") - This is a project demonstrating the capabilities of the Unity 3D engine.
+Everything is taken from all over the place.
+Links to the original owners are provided.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>